rsksmart/devportal-1.0/rif/gateways/triggers/notifier/api.md

 	Request param:
 	name: subscriptionHash
 	value: SUBSCRIPTION_HASH
 Short description: Gets all the subscriptions or subscriptions for provided hashes.
-More detailed subscription info will be returned for users with valid api key.
+More detailed subscription info will be returned for users with a valid api key.
 ```

 Return example: